Sand Rivers Selous

 Each of the three hillside suites has its own plunge pool for cooling off.
 There is also a larger pool overlooking the Rufii River for all guests to enjoy.

 Activities are tailored to suit each guest, whether its game drives, walking safaris, fishing, boating, or a combination of all of these, it never disappoints and there is always something thrilling to see.
-Sand rivers can also organize fly camping under mosquito nets on dry river beds with in the reserve - however they do highly recommend that this is booked in advance.
+Sand rivers can also organise fly camping under mosquito nets on dry river beds with in the reserve - however they do highly recommend that this is booked in advance.

 Sophie Levey (Staff)